ebzzry/ebzzry.github.io/fkd/en/quotes.md

 - You can’t truly call yourself peaceful unless you are capable of great violence.
 If you’re not capable of violence, you’re not peaceful, you’re harmless.<br>—Stef Starkgaryen

+- It′s better to have a gun and not need it than to need a gun and not have it.<br>—Clarence Worley, True Romance (1993)